 Prior to joining FTI Consulting, Mr. Greenspan was a partner with PricewaterhouseCoopers.
 Prior to that, he held senior management positions as the Chief Operating Officer of Los Angeles Land Companies, the Executive Vice President of Brookside Savings & Loan Association and the Executive Vice President of The Heritage Group.

 Mr. Greenspan has contributed articles to TMA Journal of Corporate Renewal, ABI Journal, American Banker, Daily Bankruptcy Review and the Urban Land Institute.
-His most recent articles include “Money Changes Everything,” Daily Bankruptcy Review, June 16, 2010; “2009 – It Was a Very ____ Year,” Daily Bankruptcy Review, January 13, 2010; “Real Estate Workouts: Building a New Paradigm,” ABI Journal, 2009; “Interview, Selection, Retention and Role of Financial Advisors,” Inside the Minds: The Role of Creditors’ Committees in Chapter 11 Bankruptcies, 2008; “Description of the Mortgage and Asset-Backed Securities Markets, Roles of Principal Participants and Key Terms,” Mortgage and Asset Backed Securities Litigation Handbook, 2008; “Recovery In U.S. Homebuilding Sector Is Likely To Take Several More Years,” Daily Bankruptcy Review, 2008; “Predicting Corporate-Default Cycle Upended by History-Bucking Trends,” Daily Bankruptcy Review, 2007; “Homebuilders: A Cycle Unlike Prior Cycles,” Daily Bankruptcy Review, 2006; “KERP’s Are out, But Incentives Are In,” TMA Journal of Corporate Renewal, 2006; and ‘“UnTill” We Meet Again: Why Till Might Not Be the Last Word on Cram Down Interest Rates,” ABI Journal, 2004.
+Some of his articles include: "Money Changes Everything" (Daily Bankruptcy Review, June 16, 2010); "2009 - It Was a Very ____ Year" (Daily Bankruptcy Review, January 13, 2010); "Real Estate Workouts: Building a New Paradigm" (ABI Journal, 2009); "Interview, Selection, Retention and Role of Financial Advisors" (Inside the Minds: The Role of Creditors' Committees in Chapter 11 Bankruptcies, 2008); "Description of the Mortgage and Asset-Backed Securities Markets, Roles of Principal Participants and Key Terms" (Mortgage and Asset Backed Securities Litigation Handbook, 2008); "Recovery In U.S. Homebuilding Sector Is Likely To Take Several More Years" (Daily Bankruptcy Review, 2008); "Predicting Corporate-Default Cycle Upended by History-Bucking Trends" (Daily Bankruptcy Review, 2007); "Homebuilders: A Cycle Unlike Prior Cycles" (Daily Bankruptcy Review, 2006); "KERP's Are out, But Incentives Are In" (TMA Journal of Corporate Renewal, 2006); and '"UnTill" We Meet Again: Why Till Might Not Be the Last Word on Cram Down Interest Rates" (ABI Journal, 2004).